gaia-platform/gaia-docs/articles/tutorials/writing-first-gaia-application.md

 To generate C++ code for these rules, execute the following command:

-**gaiat hello.ruleset -output hello_rules.cpp -- -I /usr/lib/clang/10/include/ -I /opt/gaia/include/**
+**gaiat hello.ruleset -output hello_ruleset.cpp -- -I /usr/lib/clang/10/include/ -I /opt/gaia/include/**

 **NOTE**: The two include paths of this command might need to be updated if Gaia and clang are installed in a non-standard way or if you're using a version of Clang other than 10.